twigg012/twigg012/README.md

 **Current School Plan** AKA **Career advancement Plan**
 - :japan: Learning Japanese and enrolled in **JAPN 311**
-- :video_game:Learning Unity Engine and enrolled in **Game 395**
+- :video_game: Learning Unity Engine and enrolled in **Game 395**
-- :thinking:Gaining an understanding of Philosophy as it relates to games in **Phil 400** :thinking:
+- :thinking: Gaining an understanding of Philosophy as it relates to games in **Phil 400** :thinking:
 - 🔭 I’m currently working on planning a unity game
 - 🌱 I’m currently learning unity..
 - 🤔 I’m looking for help with ...